Your data. Your choice.

 In addition to the Gamestation Go licensed by Atari, My Arcade has announced three of its own consoles for retro games with the "Gamestation Retro" series.

-The range of games is to be the same on all three consoles: more than 100 titles, with a focus on games from Bandai Namco and Capcom.
+The range of games will be the same on all three consoles: more than 100 titles, with a focus on games from Bandai Namco and Capcom.
 These include classics such as "Pac-Man", "Street Fighter II", "Mega Man" and more.
 The only difference between the devices is their shape.
 The Gamestation Retro Go is a handheld with an 8-inch display.

 The series also includes the Gamestation Retro Pro, a square stationary console with two controllers.
 The third device in the series is the Gamestation Retro Mega, which is visually reminiscent of the typical slot machines in amusement arcades and also has corresponding controls.